Basturma | Middle Eastern Cured Breakfast Sausage

 Homemade Iraqi Basturma recipe (breakfast sausage)

-At this point, I suggest frying a little of the meat and adjusting the spices if necessary.
+Fry a small portion of the meat and adjusting the spices if necessary.

-If you're lucky enough to have some sausage casings on hand, you can feed the meat through the casings.
-If you're like the rest of us, wrap the meat in saran wrap, and freeze partially to make slicing easier.
+Feed the meat through the casings, if available.
+If not, wrap the meat in saran wrap, and freeze partially to make slicing easier.

 To cook, simply defrost a few slices, and fry in an oiled pan, along with some eggs.